Friday, September 28, 2007

 Thursday, September 13, 2007

-Yesterday morning I drove up to Canada and arrived at the Peace Arch crossing at Blaine around 10:30 AM.
-That was a Wednesday.
+Yesterday I drove up to Canada, arriving at the Peace Arch crossing at Blaine around 10:30 AM on a weekday.
 Although only two inspection lines were open, plus the NEXUS lane, I only had about a ten-minute wait.

 So don't let the headlines scare you away.
 Travel midweek, travel early.